joinany/phoenix-for-cloudera/README.md

 <b>[Apache Phoenix](http://phoenix.apache.org/)</b> is a SQL skin over HBase delivered as a client-embedded JDBC driver targeting low latency queries over HBase data.
 Visit the Apache Phoenix website <b>[here](http://phoenix.apache.org/)</b>.

 Copyright ©2014 [Apache Software Foundation](http://www.apache.org/).
 All Rights Reserved.

+> This project is derived from the project chiastic-security/phoenix-for-cloudera.

+The master branch is based on the Apache Phoenix 4.10.0.

+You should checkout the branch [4.10-HBase-1.2-cdh5.10](https://github.com/joinany/phoenix-for-cloudera/tree/4.10-HBase-1.2-cdh5.10) for Cloudera.